ctrl-A-del-specs/benefits-claims/README.md

 ## Evaluation

 We generated 2055 questions to evaluate the relevance of answers by some models.
 The 3 Models were used for evaluating the system were ChatGpt-4o, ChatGpt-4o-mini and Google FlanT5.
 Using Cosine Similarity as an evaluating metric the average score (Mean) of ChatGpt-4o was `79%`, ChatGpt-4o-mini was `80%` and Google FlanT5 was `50%`.
-The code used for generating data and implementing the evaluation can be view here [offline-rag-evaluation](benefits-claims/notebooks/offline-rag-evaluation.ipynb)
+The code used for generating data and implementing the evaluation can be viewed at [offline-rag-evaluation](benefits-claims/notebooks/offline-rag-evaluation.ipynb)
 After establishing the fact that ChatGpt-4o-mini gave the best average, we also used LLM-as-a-judge to evaluate the answers that were of relevance to the questions generated my the model.

 Cosine Similarity - Mean